-There is an interesting geometric analog for illustrating the idea of set membership [Kosko, 1992].
-Heretofore we have described a fuzzy set A defined on a universe X. For a universe with only one element, the membership function is defined on the unit interval [0,1]; for a two-element universe, the membership function is defined on the unit square; and for a three-element universe, the membership function is defined on the unit cube.
-All of these situations are shown in Fig. 1.4.
-For a universe of n elements we define the membership on the unit hypercube, $I^n = [0, 1]^n$.
+There is an interesting geometric analog for illustrating the idea of set membership (Kosko, 1992).
+Heretofore, we have described a fuzzy set \underline{A} defined on a universe X. For a universe with only one element, the membership function is defined on the unit interval [0, 1]; for a two-element universe, the membership function is defined on the unit square; and for a three-element universe, the membership function is defined on the unit cube.
+All of these situations are shown in Figure 1.5.
+For a universe of n elements, we define the membership on the unit hypercube, $\mathbf{I}^n = [0, 1]^n$.

-The endpoints on the unit interval in Fig. 1.4a, and the vertices of the unit square and the unit cube in Figs. 1.4b and 1.4c, respectively, represent the possible crisp subsets, or collections, of the elements of the universe in each figure.
+The endpoints on the unit interval in Figure 1.5a, and the vertices of the unit square and the unit cube in Figure 1.5b and c, respectively, represent the possible crisp subsets, or collections, of the elements of the universe in each figure.
 This collection of possible crisp (nonfuzzy) subsets of elements in a universe constitutes the power set of the universe.
-For example, in Fig. 1.4c the universe comprises three elements, $X = \{x_1, x_2, x_3\}$.
-The point (0, 0, 1) represents the crisp subset in 3-space, where x_1 and x_2 have no membership and element x_3 has full membership, i.e., the subset $\{x_3\}$; the point (1, 1, 0) is the crisp subset where x_1 and x_2 have full membership and element x_3 has no membership, i.e., the subset $\{x_1, x_2\}$; and so on for the other six vertices in Fig. 1.4c.
-In general, there are 2^n subsets in the power set of a universe with n elements; geometrically, this universe is represented by a hypercube in n-space, where the 2^n vertices represent the collection of sets constituting the power set.
-Two points in the diagrams bear special note, as illustrated in Fig. 1.4c.
+For example, in Figure 1.5c the universe comprises three elements, $X = \{x_1, x_2, x_3\}$.
+The point (0, 0, 1) represents the crisp subset in three-space, where x_1 and x_2 have no membership and element x_3 has full membership, that is, the subset $\{x_3\}$; the point (1, 1, 0) is the crisp subset where x_1 and x_2 have full membership and element x_3 has no membership, that is, the power set of a universe with n elements; geometrically, this universe is represented by a hypercube in n-space, where the 2^n vertices represent the collection of sets constituting the power set.
+Two points in the diagrams bear special note, as illustrated in Figure 1.5c.
 In this figure the point (1, 1, 1), where all elements in the universe have full membership, is called the whole set, X, and the point (0, 0, 0), where all elements in the universe have no membership, is called the null set, \emptyset .

-FIGURE 1.4

-"Sets as points" [Kosko, 1992]: (a) one-element universe, (b) two-element universe, (c) three-element universe.
+Figure 1.5 "Sets as points" (Kosko, 1992): (a) one-element universe, (b) two-element universe, (c) three-element universe.